Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/Changelog/README.md

 Deprecated the constructors of DataProviderServer and MetadataProviderServer that allow for the specification of initializeOnStart as true.
-These constructors will be removed in a future update, as the initializeOnStart flag was just meant as a temporary backward compatibility trick.
+These constructors will be removed in a future update, as the initializeOnStart flag was just meant as a temporary backward compatibility trick.<br/>
 <b>COMPATIBILITY NOTE:</b> Existing code and binaries
 using the deprecated constructors are still supported, but it is recommended to align the code.
 See the notes in the constructor documentations for details.